otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

         between catalog loci (`n`).
 Use the values we determined for these parameters in the previous exercise, but do not restrict the loci to just those found in 80% like we did in the opt runs.

-    • Also, you must set the stacks directory as the output, and use XX threads.
+    • Also, you must set the stacks directory as the output, and use 6 threads (6 CPUs so your analysis finishes faster than 1!).

     • Finally, specify the path to the directory containing your sample files.
 The denovo_map.pl program will read the sample names out of the population map, and